 When you look at it that way, the last 40 years of economic history begins to make some sense.

 Civilizing the City [the broken link was removed], Peter F. Drucker, 1998:

 The 20th century, now coming to an end, has seen an explosive growth of both government and business — especially in the developed countries.
 What the dawning 21st century needs above all is equally explosive growth of the nonprofit social sector in building communities in the newly dominant social environment, the city.

-The Shape of Things to Come, Peter Drucker 1996:
+The Shape of Things to Come [the broken link was removed], Peter Drucker 1996:

 The present people in organizations are still stuck in the 19th-century model of the organization.
 When big business first emerged throughout the industrial world around 1870, it did not emerge out of the small businesses of 1850 — it emerged independently.
 The only model available, the most successful organization of the 19th century, was the Prussian Army…

 The Prussians succeeded because they had created an organization.
 They were the first ones to use modern technology effectively, which in those days meant railroad and telegraph.
 Business copied the command and control structure of the Prussian army, in which rank equaled authority.
 We are now evolving toward structures in which rank means responsibility but not authority.
 And in which your job is not to command but to persuade.

 Managing Knowledge Means Managing Oneself [the broken link was removed] by Peter Drucker: